RarelyCharlie/rarelycharlie.github.io/_howto/editor.md

 |`:/`|![](https://twemoji.maxcdn.com/2/72x72/1f61f.png)|Worried
 |`;)`|![](https://twemoji.maxcdn.com/2/72x72/1f609.png)|Winking

 The editor automatically converts any text smileys to emoji when you send the post, or when you click somewhere else on the page.
+(But the conversion is disabled if you are editing someone else's post.)

+### Links

+The editor automatically converts complete URLs and 7 Cups e-mail addresses to links.

+Note that incomplete URLs like `nami.org/About-NAMI` are not converted, even though this incomplete URL would get you to the web page.
+Only the complete URL, `https://nami.org/About-NAMI` is converted.

+Only e-mail addresses that end in `@7cups.com` are converted.

+The conversion happens when you send the post, or when you click somewhere else on the page.
+(But the conversion is disabled if you are editing someone else's post.)

 ### Signature

 To add a plain text signature to your posts, go to your My Settings page in 7 Cups.
-In the Display Settings section, specify your signature.
-Your signature is saved automatically.
+Specify your signature below your screen name (for listeners) or in the Display Settings section (for members).
+Your signature is saved automatically as you type.
 There is no need to save all of your settings.

-You can edit or remove the signature in each post.
+You can edit or remove the signature in each post individually.

 If more than one 7 Cups account uses the computer, then each account has a separate signature—for example, if you are a listener with a member account, or if more than one person shares a computer.

 To turn the signature off, go back to your My Settings page and remove the signature.

+### Spelling checker

+The enhanced editor contains a spelling checker, and there's a button in the toolbar to manage it.
+When it finds a misspelled word, right-click the word for suggestions and other options.

+You can use your web browser's built-in spelling checker instead.
+To do this, go to your your My Settings page in 7 Cups and in the Display Preferences section check the box "Use browser's spellchecker".

+When your web browser's built-in spelling checker finds a misspelled word, for suggestions and other options hold down the Ctrl key on your keyboard while you right-click the word.

 ### Fonts
 The enhanced editor supports five font choices, but limitations in web browsers mean that many other forum users will not see your choice of font.
 Do not rely on font effects to convey important information.